Split-ticket voting: 21st-Century history

 Later, in the 2022 United States elections, there was a resurgence in split-ticket voting in a number of states.
 In some cases, concurrent gubernatorial and Senate races went to candidates of different parties.
 For example, in Georgia, Republican Brian Kemp defeated Democrat Stacey Abrams in the gubernatorial election by seven points, drastically outperforming Republican Herschel Walker in the concurrent Senate race, which Walker lost to Democrat Raphael Warnock after a runoff election in December.
 In other cases, there was a performance gap between gubernatorial and Senate candidates in the same state.
 For example, in Ohio, Governor Mike DeWine won the gubernatorial election by about 26 percentage points, while JD Vance won the concurrent Senate race by less than seven percentage points.
 The results of the 2022 elections were attributed by experts to the quality of candidates.
 The number of "crossover districts" also slightly increased from 16 to 23.

+In the 2024 United States elections split-ticket voting saw a slight increase electorally.
+As Trump, the Republican nominee, won reelection to the presidency after his defeat four years prior, four states split in their results in United States Senate races, with Democrats being elected despite Trump winning the state.
+However, it was also analyzed that only one of those states, Arizona, saw Trump voters actually back a Democrat; in the 3 other states, it was analyzed Republican voters simply failed to vote downballot.
+ABC News analyzed the correlation between presidential and Senate races was near the record high levels seen in 2020.
+In North Carolina, the result was split between the presidential and gubernatorial race, as Democrat Josh Stein defeated Republican Lieutenant Governor Mark Robinson in a landslide, while Trump carried the state by nearly 4%.
+A slew of scandals heavily damaged the Robinson campaign as the election neared; this is often credited as the main reason for Stein's victory.
+In New Hampshire and Vermont, Republicans Kelly Ayotte won her first term and Phil Scott won reelection as governor, while Democratic presidential nominee Kamala Harris won both states.